mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-2.md

 PSD_Solve_Seq Main.edp -mesh ./../Meshes/2D/bar.msh -v 0
 \end{lstlisting}

 Users are encouraged to try out the 3D problem with sequential solver.
+Also comparing the results from a sequential solver to that form a parallel solver can be verified to assure that the both parallel and sequential solvers lead to exactly the same results.

+Note that for this simple problem, the bar mesh (\psd{bar.msh}) has been provided in \psd{../Meshes/2D/"} folder, this mesh is a triangular mesh produced with Gmsh.
+Moreover detailing meshing procedure is not the propose of PSD tutorials.
+A user has the choice of performing their own meshing step and providing them to PSD in \psd{.msh}\footnote{Please use version 2} or \psd{.mesh} format, we recommend using Salome or Gmsh meshers for creating your own geometry and meshing them.

 \subsection{Comparing CPU time}

 Naturally, since we are not using parallel PSD for solving, we lose the advantage of solving fast.
 To testify this claim checking solver timings can be helpful.
-PSD provides mean to time log your solver via \psd{-timelog} flag.
+PSD provides means to time log your solver via \psd{-timelog} flag.
 What this will do when you run your solver, on the terminal you will have information printed on what is the amount of time taken by each step of your solver.
 Warning, this will make your solver slower, as this action involves 'MPI\_Barrier' routines for correctly timing operation.

 An example work flow of 2D solver (parallel) with timelogging: